Interview Prep

 HOW SHOULD YOU PREPARE FOR YOUR INTERVIEW?

-A: Please test your technology and network beforehand, the day before if possible, and participate in the interview from the same location you tested and prepared from.
-If your interview requires a camera and microphone, or Skype, or the internet, please ensure it is all working properly.
-Do a dry run or two in advance with a friend to ensure everything is working.
-If your phone cuts off or you somehow get disconnected from the interviewer, please don’t panic, just simply call them back.
+A: Please test your technology and network beforehand, ideally the day before the interview.
+Ensure you participate from the same location where you tested and prepared.
+If your interview involves a camera, microphone, or internet, confirm that everything is functioning properly.
+Conduct a dry run or two with a friend to ensure everything works smoothly.
+If your phone cuts off or you get disconnected, don't panic—simply call the interviewer back.

 A: Social media is filled with stories and videos of our new ‘coworkers’ interrupting our meetings and stealing our lunches.
-In general, I think most interviewers will be understanding if something unexpected happens, but if there are constant disruptions, noise, etc. interfering with your ability to focus, or their ability to hear you, you might not be putting your best foot forward.
-Here is how I would handle it.
-Try your best to identify a date and time in which you can sit down and focus in a quiet space.
-If you are at home let everyone know in advance that you will be using this space for an interview, the time of the interview, and that the space is off-limits during that time.
-My last piece of advice would be to please avoid public places for interviews.
+In general, most interviewers will understand if something unexpected happens but if there are constant disruptions, noise, etc. interfering with your ability to focus, or their ability to hear you, you might not be putting your best foot forward.

 • Our interviews are behavioral based, consisting of open-ended questions to evaluate your technical abilities, work experience and behavioral traits.

-• Be familiar with General Dynamics Mission Systems, have an understanding of our mission and vision and what we do.
+• Be familiar with General Dynamics Mission Systems.

-• Know the requirements of the job for which you are applying.
-Be able to explain how you meet and exceed these requirements.
+• Be able to explain how you meet and exceed the job requirements.

-• Be sure to include details about your other skills with the Hiring Manager.
-Explain this to your interviewer, don't put yourself in a box.
-Use every opportunity to help yourself stand out and sell your skills.
+• Use every opportunity to help yourself stand out and sell your skills.

-• Bring examples of any (non-proprietary) work products, writing samples, etc. that you have.
+• Bring examples of any (non-proprietary) work products, samples, etc.

-• Come prepared with questions for your interviewer and make sure to ask them.
+• Come prepared with questions and make sure to ask them.

 • Turn your experience into stories.
 Explain how what you did in the past relates to what you can do for us.